theAfricanQuant/pairs_trading_crypto/README.md

 # pairs_trading_crypto
+## Introduction
-testing pairs trading on some crypto-currencies
+This is a project I submitted where I tested the concept of pairs trading on some crypto-currencies pairs